Reading and Language Arts:

 -VISITORS must have photo ID to enter building.

 -GYM SHOES- Please have your child wear gym shoes to school.
-We don't have a lot of time to change shoes for gym class or recess.
-GYM DAYS ARE NOW ON TUESDAY AND THURSDAYS.
+We don't have a lot of time to change shoes for gym class.
+GYM DAYS ARE ON TUESDAYS AND THURSDAYS.